 The snow is melting and it’s time for some new ideas to give kids yoga lesson plans a breath of fresh air.

-5 Kids Yoga Themes for Spring 2011
+5 Kids Yoga Themes for Spring

-- Helping Others - the tragic events in Japan this spring have been on everybody’s mind, even kids.
+There always seems to be some bad news, that’s how the media works.
+As I write this post, the new of the Tsunami in Japan this spring have been on everybody’s mind, even kids.
 Part of my kids yoga classes last week was just listening to the way the kids were interpreting what was happening, and sometimes giving correct information.
 Kids were fascinated by the idea of a Tsunami and earthquake, relating to them with the innocence of a child.
 We can’t control the environment, but we can control what we do to help others in hard times.

 It’s the perfect time to do a yoga set about plant growth and development.
 Take the children on a yogic journey from seed to full grown plant.
 But you can be a bush (downward dog), a flower (standing warrior poses) and trees.

 Farmer Game: I like to play farmer and let the kids choose to be any kind of crop they want.
 Then I walk around harvesting the crop which gets the kids to hold the pose longer.
 Common crops include dinosaur bushes, princess trees, and candy flowers.

 Hibernation is not just for bears!
 Did you know all these animals hibernate: bears, bats, chipmunks, frogs, groundhogs, snakes, slow worms, turtles and wasps.

 Many kids play sports and their coaches lead them through a warm-up series.
 I’ve done classes where the kids teach the whole class with different exercises they know from soccer, gymnastics, baseball, swimming.

 For many, spring also means the final leg of the school year and exam time.

-Yoga Trivia Game:Your whole class can be a game with this Yoga Trivia Game.
+Yoga Trivia Game: Make your whole class theme a game with this Yoga Trivia Game.
 Use a yoga picture book or yoga deck to choose a pose then give the kids clues.
 Children answer by doing the pose not shouting it out.
 For example: